-If you aren’t used to drinking coffee or have sensitivities to caffeine, then indulging in a cup of java before heading out for a run probably isn’t a good idea.
+If you aren’t used to drinking coffee or have sensitivities to caffeine, then indulging in a cup of java before heading out for a run isn’t a good idea.
 For some people, coffee before a run can cause nausea, vomiting, heartburn, diarrhea, and a racing heart.

 On the other hand, if you are a seasoned coffee drinker, having a hot cup before putting on your sneakers may be just what you need to kick your workout into high gear.
 Consuming caffeine before any high-intensity activity can help to increase mental alertness, increase speed, enhance performance and endurance and decrease the perception of exertion.
-As an added bonus, some studies have shown that coffee can help to boost fat metabolism, increasing weight loss in those runners who are looking to shed a few pounds.
+As a bonus, some studies have shown that coffee can help to boost fat metabolism, increasing weight loss in those runners who are looking to shed a few pounds.

 You can read more about the effects of caffeine and running, here.